Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Introduction

-\begin{enumerate} \item The internal state of $r$ is strongly predictive of the protected attribute, and as the emphasis on fairness increases, so does the predictive accuracy for the protected attribute (Section~\ref{sec:implicit_awareness}). \item The formulation of eq. \eqref{2head} is an effective approach for creating demographic--parity--fair classifiers.
-Namely, we show that on computer vision datasets, the performance of eq. \eqref{2head} closely tracks the optimal accuracy-fairness trade-offs of \citet{lipton2018} without requiring explicit access to the protected attribute (Section~\ref{sec:explicit_approach}). \item Decisions of the fair model $r$, which makes a positive decision if $r(x)\geq 0$, are well-approximated by $f(x) + a_1 g(x) + a_2$ and demonstrate the same accuracy-fairness trade-off.
-Similarly, decisions made by an unconstrained classifier are closely approximated by $r(x)-b_1g(x)-b_2$ (Section~\ref{sec:model_equivalence}).\footnote{As we are interested in mimicking discrete yes/no \emph{decisions} rather than continuous \emph{classifier responses}, the two statements are not equivalent.} \item Using this close relationship between fair model and the unconstrained model in eq. \eqref{2head} we are able to identify individuals who have been systematically disadvantaged by decisions made by the fair classifier, and who would have received a positive decision, if their apparent race or gender were different.
-This allows us to conclude that the demographic--parity--fair method also exhibits disparate treatment (Section~\ref{sec:disparate_treatment}).
-Legal implications are discussed in Section~\ref{sec:legal}. \end{enumerate}
+\begin{enumerate} \item The internal state of a fair network trained with a fairness regularizer or preprocessing is strongly predictive of the protected attribute.
+As the fairness is more strongly enforced, the accuracy of predicting the protected attribute increases (Section~\ref{sec:implicit_awareness}). \item Merging a second classification head with the network is an effective approach for creating demographic parity-fair classifiers.
+We show that the performance of our approach closely tracks the optimal accuracy-fairness trade-offs of \citet{lipton2018}; however, in contrast to their method, ours does not require explicit access to the protected attribute (Section~\ref{sec:explicit_approach}). \item As our principal contribution, we show cases where the decisions of a fair model (via regularizer or preprocessing) are well-approximated by our approach.
+Similarly, the decisions of an unconstrained classifier can be approximated by a weighted sum of the fair classifier and our second head (Section~\ref{sec:model_equivalence}). \item Using the close relationship between a demographic parity-fair classifier and our explicit approach we are able to identify individuals who are systematically disadvantaged by the fair classifier, and who would receive a positive decision if their apparent race or gender were different.
+This allows us to conclude that the fair method exhibits disparate treatment (Section~\ref{sec:disparate_treatment}). \end{enumerate}